kartik-neal/Project-Santa-Cruz-Preview/user-guides/updating/usb_updating.md

 ### Common error messages

 To access error messages after attempting an update, [SSH into your device](https://github.com/microsoft/Project-Santa-Cruz-Preview/blob/main/user-guides/general/troubleshooting/ssh_and_serial_connection_setup.md#ssh-into-the-devkit) after it has rebooted and enter ```journalctl -xe -u usb-update``` in the PuTTY terminal.
 This will show all logs from usb-update, from newest to oldest.
-However, as a first step, we recommend verifying the update by checking the image version by entering ```/etc/adu-version```.
+However, as a first step, we recommend verifying the update by checking the image version with ```/etc/adu-version```.
 If the version has not changed, check the usb-update logs for the error messages listed below.

 |Error Message - Status|Issue    |Solution  |
 |----------------------|---------|----------|